WHO CAN APPLY?

 I have been accepted, but with stipulations/additional requirements.
 What does this mean?

-These are classes that you need to do on top of the normal program.
-They should be heard and completed successfully as early as possible.
+These are classes that you need to do on top of the normal program, taught as normal classes.
+You should hear and complete these as early as possible (they run once per year).
 They help you to catch up on topic areas that your education did not provide, but that we consider essential background.
+Nevertheless, you will be able to start with most classes from the 'normal' program, but (depending on which stipulations you have) may need to consider delaying one or two of the mandatory modules).

 Are there special rules for German students?